-This two-year pathway is designed for students who wish to complete an Associate of Arts - Direct Transfer Agreement degree with a concentration in Communication Studies.
+This two-year pathway is designed for students who wish to complete an Associate of Arts -Direct Transfer Agreement degree with a concentration in Psychology.
+Students in this program develop an awareness of human behavior and thinking that will serve them in both personal and professional capacities.
 (Read program QR code to see more)